Start the Admissions Process Online

 1. Make SMART Goals

-The SMART method has decades of research supporting its effectiveness and can help you with your goal-setting strategy as well.
+The SMART method has decades of research supporting its effectiveness and can also help you with your goal-setting strategy.

 What are SMART goals?
 The acronym stands for:

-By applying these five principles to your recovery goals, you can ensure you have the greatest chance of success.
+By applying these five principles to your recovery goals, you can increase your chances of success.
+Set goals using the SMART method to create realistic, time-bound steps that support your progress in recovery.
 Let’s look a little closer at how each facet of a SMART goal can impact your goals in recovery.

 Specific

-The first step is to make your goal as specific as possible.
-By narrowing your goal to a single target rather than a broad generalization, you ensure it’s easy to see the outcome of your goal and how to work toward it.
+The first step is to make each goal as specific as possible.
+By narrowing your goal to a single target rather than a broad generalization, you make it easier to see the outcome and how to work toward it.

 Making your goal specific also helps in making sure that it will be impactful.
 A specific goal means a tangible result.